sejnub/hass-alert2-ui/README.md

 ## Setup

 The install process above downloaded a js module, `alert2.js`.
+<br>Next:

-1. If you installed Alert2 UI through HACS and manage Lovelace using the default `storage` mode, then `alert2.js` should be loaded into HA automatically.
+1. If you installed Alert2 UI through HACS and configure dashboards via the UI (i.e., Lovelace in `storage` mode), then `alert2.js` should be loaded into HA automatically.

     Otherwise:

-    If you installed Alert2 UI manually and manage Lovelace using the default `storage` mode, then enable "Advanced mode" in your user profile, then click on Settings -> Dashboards -> Resources.
-"Resources" may appear only in the triple vertical dots on the upper right of the dashboards page.
-Click on "Add Resource" to add `alert2.js`.

-    If you manage Lovelace in `yaml` mode, you need to add an entry for `alert2.js` in the resources subsection of the lovelace section of your `configuration.yaml`.
+    If you configure dashboards via yaml (Lovelace in `yaml` mode), you need to add an entry for `alert2.js` in the resources subsection of the lovelace section of your `configuration.yaml`.
 If you installed via HACS, this will look like (in bold):

     <pre>lovelace:
       mode: yaml